 A number of events, integrated into the school careers programme, may offer providers an opportunity to come into school to speak to students:

-Year 8: Assemblies and PDC activities (throughout the year).
+Year 8: Assemblies and ad-hoc activities (throughout the year).
+Careers Week in March.
+Aspirations Week in July.

-Year 10: Assemblies and PDC (throughout the year), focused careers sessions delivered within Independent Study lessons (various points throughout the year), Work Experience Week (July).
+Year 10: Assemblies and ad-hoc activities (throughout the year), focused careers sessions delivered within Independent Study lessons (various points throughout the year), Work Experience Week (July).
+Careers Week in March.
+Aspirations Week in July.

-Year 11: Assemblies and PDC (throughout the year), focused careers sessions delivered within Independent Study lessons (various points throughout the year).
+Year 11: Assemblies and ad-hoc activities (throughout the year), focused careers sessions delivered within Independent Study lessons (various points throughout the year).
+Careers Week in March.

 Year 13: Careers workshops (after school throughout the year).
 Careers Week in March.